Toric $G$-Fano Threefolds: Preliminaries.

-\begin{theorem}[\cite{Gruenbaum1984}] Let $P$ be a convex $3$-dimensional polytope, $G$ is a group acting transitive on the vertices of $P$.
+\begin{theorem}[\cite{Gruenbaum1984}] Let $P$ be a convex $3$-dimensional polytope, $G$ be a group acting transitively on the vertices of $P$.
 Then $P$ is combinatorially equivalent to either a Platonic solid, an Archimedean solid, a prism or an antiprism. \end{theorem}

-Finite subgroups in $\GL(3,\Z)$ were classified in \cite{Tahara}.
-As a consequence of this classification we have following.